teslazonda/30-days-of-aws/day05-EC2-Storage.md

 * Locked to an availability zone
 * Have a provisioned capacity (size in GBs and IOPS)
 * Delete on termination attribute (can be deleted when instance terminates)
+* Can have latency issues when compared with hardware drives